emanueltameklo31/Windows-Server-Domain-Architecture-Lab/README.md

 ## 🙌 Acknowledgment

-This project’s architecture and workflow were inspired by **Josh Madakor**’s Active Directory home lab series, which provides an excellent foundation for understanding enterprise identity, access management, and Windows infrastructure security.
+This project’s architecture and workflow were inspired by **Josh Madakor's** Active Directory home lab series, which provides an excellent foundation for understanding enterprise identity, access management, and Windows infrastructure security.

 🔗 **Reference:** https://www.youtube.com/@JoshMadakor